 Parkinson's is a neurodegenerative disease causing tremors and involuntary shaking particularly at rest that might play a role in teeth grinding or clenching.

-Bruxism Treatment and Prevention
+What is Bruxism Treatment and Prevention?

 One of the most popular methods for treating bruxism is with the use of an occlusal splint - bite guard or teeth grinding night guard - worn on the teeth during sleep.
 These devices come in many shapes and sizes and are often recommended and fitted at the dentist.
 While these types of mouth guards might not directly prevent grinding or clenching, they will certainly save the teeth from undue wear.
 Over time, many users report wearing a night guard actually helped reduce nightly bruxism.